MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/structured-outputs.md

 # Structured outputs

-Structured outputs make a model follow a [JSON Schema](https://json-schema.org/overview/what-is-jsonschema) definition that you provide as part of your chat completions API call.
+Structured outputs make a model follow a [JSON Schema](https://json-schema.org/overview/what-is-jsonschema) definition that you provide as part of your inference API call.
 This is in contrast to the older [JSON mode](./json-mode.md) feature, which guaranteed valid JSON would be generated, but was unable to ensure strict adherence to the supplied schema.
+Structured outputs is recommended for function calling, extracting structured data, and building complex multi-step workflows.

 ## Supported models